neatbasis/skill-fallback-chatgpt/README.md

 - `key` - your api_key to access OpenAI
 - `persona` - can be used to create a "persona", give a personality to chatGPT
-- `model` - LLM model to use, valid options `"gpt-3.5-turbo", "ada", "babbage", "curie", "text-davinci-002", "text-davinci-003"`
+- `engine` - LLM model to use, valid options `"gpt-3.5-turbo", "ada", "babbage", "curie", "text-davinci-002", "text-davinci-003"`

-The default persona is `helpful, creative, clever, and very friendly.`
+The default persona is `The assistant is helpful, creative, clever, and very friendly, remembers conversations.`

 ## Examples